The Contamination of Christmas

 I had a colleague (this was years ago) who was assigned to a small town church whose members opposed any celebration of Christmas.
 When December came, the church members would drive past and peer in the parsonage windows, to check whether the new pastor’s family had Christmas decorations.
 So when my friend’s wife insisted they have a Christmas tree for their little boy, they had to set it up in the bathtub, that being the only room the church members couldn’t readily see into!

 That Christmas is contaminated by paganism and popery is an article of faith to Jehovah’s Witnesses, and pops up occasionally among the rest of us.
-Here, at least, one needn’t rely on florid imaginings to fuel his or her paranoia, for unquestionably some of the trappings of Christmas—trees, candles, holly and mistletoe—were used by pagans long before Christmas celebrations became popular.
-When this became known among the 17th century Cromwellians, they banned Christmas altogether.
+Here, at least, one needn’t rely on florid imaginings to fuel his or her paranoia, for unquestionably some of the trappings of Christmas—trees, candles, holly and mistletoe—were enjoyed by people long before Christmas celebrations became popular.
+When this became known among the 17th-century Cromwellians, they banned Christmas altogether.

 As long as I’m not its target, I find mildly entertaining, and a bit silly, the idea that a certain thing shouldn’t be done or enjoyed or expressed or looked at for no other reason than that if you trace back far enough you’d find it was done or enjoyed or expressed or looked at by someone whose beliefs differed from ours.
 So if ancient pagans found evergreen boughs cheering and fragrant in the dead of winter, we shouldn’t decorate with them or we may, without knowing it, become a little pagan ourselves.